-I-TECH, a joint program of the University of Washington and the University of California, San Francisco, draws on deep clinical and pedagogical expertise to strengthen educational institutions that coordinate, design, deliver, monitor, and evaluate courses, degree programs, and workshops on HIV and AIDS and other infectious diseases.
+I-TECH, a center in the University of Washington’s Department of Global Health, draws on deep clinical and pedagogical expertise to strengthen educational institutions that coordinate, design, deliver, monitor, and evaluate courses, degree programs, and workshops on HIV and other infectious diseases.

 Clinical Assessment for Systems Strengthening (ClASS)